-BREAKING: DR. PETER KEEGAN CHARGED WITH MURDER
+BREAKING: Dr. Peter Keegan Charged With Murder

 Susan told a friend, “Much venom has come my way….
 He has these brain stutters from time to time, and this feels very like the others.
 They are not fun.”

-Below are links to previous AVA stories on the Keegan affair followed by a time-time of events:
+Below are links to previous AVA stories on the Keegan affair followed by a time-line of events:

 KEEGAN CASE TIMELINE